AJ-Gonzalez/NapkinWire/README.md

 ## Features

-- ✅ Works on mobile (PWA installable)
+- Works on mobile (PWA installable)
-- ✅ Touch drawing with snap-to-grid
-- ✅ Multiple layouts (desktop, mobile, square)
+- Multiple layouts (desktop, mobile, square)
-- ✅ Supports both GUI and TUI frameworks
+- Supports both GUI and TUI frameworks
-- ✅ One-click copy to clipboard
+- One-click copy to clipboard
-- ✅ Completely free and open source
+- Completely free and open source
-- ✅ No data leaves your device
+- No data leaves your device

-## Anti-features (by design)

-- ❌ No user accounts or login
-- ❌ No data collection or tracking
-- ❌ No subscription fees
-- ❌ No complex design tools or learning curve
-- ❌ No cloud dependencies
+- Also provides just the annotated diagram for Spec Driven Development

 ## Usage